Computer / Internet Tips & News – exclusively for Computer Techs clients

 When people search for Computer Support or Repair Services on the internet, they often search Google, YellowPages.com or Yahoo Local.
 Please consider letting others know about our service by posting a review at one or more of the following web sites:

 Google Chrome: In Settings > Passwords, you will find your Saved Passwords, and the ability to view, edit or remove passwords individually.
-There’s also an option to “Check Passwords” with an online resources of known data breaches.
+There’s also an option to use Google’s Password Checkup to “Check Passwords” to keep your passwords safe from data breaches and other security issues.

 Microsoft Edge: In Settings > Passwords, you will find your Saved Passwords, and the ability to view, edit or remove passwords individually.
 There’s also an option to “Show alerts when passwords are found in an online leak”.